What is PROCRIT®? And how does it work?

 If you or your caregiver has been trained to give PROCRIT® shots (injections) at home:

-PROCRIT® unless told to do so by your healthcare provider - Your healthcare provider will show you how much PROCRIT® to use, how to
+• Your healthcare provider will show you how much PROCRIT® to use, how to inject it, how often it

-should be injected, and how to safely throw away the used vials, syringes, and needles - If you miss a dose of PROCRIT®, call your healthcare provider right away and ask what to do
+• If you miss a dose of PROCRIT®, call your healthcare provider right away and ask what to do

 and ask what to do

-During treatment with PROCRIT®, continue to follow your healthcare provider’s
+During treatment with PROCRIT®, continue to follow your healthcare provider’s instructions for diet

 and medicines.